Components in Nordcraft

-Components in Nordcraft are self-contained, reusable elements that encapsulate structure, styling and behavior.
-They function like tiny web applications on their own, with the ability to:
+Components in Nordcraft are self-contained, reusable elements that encapsulate structure, styles and behavior.
+Components can:

 • Render elements on a page